a-azad/Food.Drink.Business.Value.Mapping/index.md

     - Location
     - Service characteristics

-### Tier One
+### Tier One: Affordability
-In the first step, I needed a proxy to be able to estimate financial health of different areas
+In the first step, I needed a proxy to be able to estimate financial health of different areas in Seattle.
+The proxy is a function that can estimate the price of housing (per square footage) for any given location (X,Y values).
+This part is almost done.

 The attractive [Yelp Open Dataset](https://www.yelp.com/dataset) as promoted by its owners is _an all-purpose dataset for learning_ which continually is used across the data science community.
 In this project, __YELP__ dataset is explored to show the advantage of using large dataset in helping businesses --the food industry in this case.

+### Tier Two: Business Segmentation

 ### Access to data